yabellini/docs.carpentries.org/topic_folders/lesson_development/lesson_pilots.md

 we ask that you **first** try to find Instructors for pilot workshops yourself.
-Often, hosts are able to recruit certified Instructors from their local community with relevant knowledge of the lesson topic but in some cases this will not be possible.
+Often, hosts are able to recruit certified Instructors from their local community with relevant knowledge of the lesson topic, but in some cases this will not be possible.
 If you wish to recruit Instructors for a pilot workshop, try putting a call out on